Anjum48/commonlitreadabilityprize/README.md

 ```
 python train.py --config <config_name>
 ```
-To run a 5-fold cross validation, using 5 different seeds, use the shell script `train.sh`
+To run a 5-fold cross validation, using 5 different seeds, use the shell script `train.sh`.
+This script will also run `infer.py` and generate out-of-fold (OOF) predictions for stacking models.
 ```
 sh train.sh -config <config_name>
 ```